wp-plugins/siteorigin-panels/readme.txt

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.3.10 =
+* Updated to latest jPlayer.
+* Fixed issue that wasn't allowing users to disable custom home page feature.
+* Compatibility with WordPress 3.8, including new admin design.
+* Using wp_slash before saving panels_data meta to ensure \r and \n aren't lost.

 = 1.3.9 =
 * Integrated with WordPress revisions.